sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 ## Fork the Sourcegraph Reference Repository
 The [`sourcegraph/deploy-sourcegraph-docker`](https://github.com/sourcegraph/deploy-sourcegraph-docker/) reference repository contains everything you need to install and configure a Docker Compose Sourcegraph instance, and it will make upgrades far easier.
 We **strongly** recommend that you create and run Sourcegraph from your own fork of the reference repository to track customizations to the [Sourcegraph Docker Compose YAML](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml).

->Note: The following steps use GitHub as an example.
+>NOTE: The following steps use GitHub as an example.
 You can fork the reference repo into your chosen code host.

 > WARNING: In GitHub, forks of public repos are also public.
-If you plan to store secrets (SSL certificates, external Postgres credentials, etc.) within the repository you should rather create a private fork.
+Create a private fork if you plan to store secrets (SSL certificates, external Postgres credentials, etc.) within the repository.
 However, a preferable approach would be to use a Secrets Management Service.

 1. Use the GithHub GUI to [Create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) of the [sourcegraph/deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/) reference repository.